holepunchto/pear-docs/helpers/protomux.md

 Sessions are paired based on a queue, so the first remote channel with the same `protocol` and `id`.

-> `mux.createChannel` returns `null` if the channel should not be opened, it's a duplicate channel or the remote has already closed this one.
+> `mux.createChannel` returns `null` if the channel should not be opened, it's a duplicate channel, or the remote has already closed this one.
 To have multiple sessions with the same `protocol` and `id`, set `unique: false` as an option.

 #### **`const opened = mux.opened({ protocol, id })`**